 - Use caution with toilet paper.
 Flushing large amounts down the toilet can cause clogs.

 - Toys are a common cause of clogs, so teach children what not to put in the toilet.

-- Use non-toxic camper toilet treatment with waste digesters every month to help avoid plumbing problems
+- Use non-toxic camper toilet treatment with waste digesters every month to help avoid plumbing problems.

-It is useful to never have to handle the toilet board directly from the dirtiest area.
+It is useful never to have to handle the toilet board directly from the dirtiest area.
 To prevent the manipulation of the toilet board this useful and inexpensive accessory is a great help.

 Another useful item at home and in the RV especially for families with children or for parents who are used to going to the bathroom at night is this handy night light for the toilet.
 With changeable colors, it helps any child to go to the bathroom without asking for help and easily find the toilet.
 Easy go to the bathroom at night for parents and kids using these toilet-led lights.

 It is highly recommended to employ proper RV toilets to prevent clogged toilets, bad odors, and unpleasant moments.
 Some RV toilets are only highly recommended for their easy installation and effective performance, with efficient and minimal flushing that allows a good sweeping of the contents.
 Here are the most efficient RV toilets I have tried.